 What is cancer?

-Cancer is a mass of our cells that have uncontrolled growth, avoidance of cell death, and the annoying habit of acquiring genetic mutations that enable unwanted behavioral adaptations.
+Cancer is a mass of our cells that have uncontrolled growth, avoidance of cell death, and the annoying habit of acquiring genetic mutations that enable unwanted behaviors.
 Ironically, killing a cancer cell is easy; we do it in test tubes all the time.
-The challenge is killing the cancer cells and not our healthy cells.
+The challenge is killing the cancer cells in the body without harming healthy cells.
 Unlike bacteria and viruses, cancer cells have our genes, our proteins, and our molecular machinery.
 So how do we kill cancer cells inside a human body?

 The answer lies in the research.
 Through years and years of experimental research, we are learning what makes cancer cells tick.
-By figuring out how cancer cells behave differently, anti-cancer drugs can be designed that do not harm non-cancer cells.
+By figuring out how cancer cells behave differently, anti-cancer drugs can be designed that specifically kill cancer cells and do not harm non-cancer cells.

 What makes a cancer cell?

 It all comes down to abnormalities in the DNA.
 Genetic mutations can be inherited from your parents, acquired over time due to general wear and tear, or result from environmental stress (cigarette smoke, UV, etc..).